-Under section 307(b)(1) of the Clean Air Act, petitions for judicial review of this action must be filed in the United States Court of Appeals for the appropriate circuit by June 24, 2005.
+the objection arises after the comment period allowed for in the proposal.
 Filing a petition for reconsideration by the Administrator of this final rule does not affect the finality of this rule for the purposes of judicial review nor does it extend the time within which a petition for judicial review may be filed, and shall not postpone the effectiveness of such rule or action.
 This action may not be challenged later in proceedings to enforce its requirements.
 (See section 307(b)(2).)

-List of Subjects in 40 CFR Part 52
+List of Subjects in 40 CFR Part 62

-Environmental protection, Air pollution control, Incorporation by reference, Intergovernmental relations, Particulate matter, Reporting and recordkeeping requirements.
+Environmental protection, Administrative practices and procedures, Air pollution control, Intergovernmental relations, Reporting and recordkeeping requirements, Solid Waste Incinerators, Waste treatment and disposal.

-Dated: March 29, 2005.
+Dated: March 27, 2007.